denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 D. It is possible to make the package available to exactly one other specific module on the module path.
 E. It is possible to make sure the package is not available to any other modules on the classpath.

+**Since the JAR is on the classpath, it is treated as a regular unnamed module even though it has a module-info. java file inside.
+Remember from learning about top-down migration that modules on the module path are not allowed to refer to the classpath, making options B and D incorrect.
+The classpath does not have a facility to restrict packages, making option A correct and options C and E incorrect.**

 ---

 25. Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
 Which statements are true about the directives you need to specify?
 (Choose all that apply.)